 - Driver’s license

 - Address book

 Do not bring personal hygiene items or over-the-counter medication.
 Females will receive sanitary pads and tampons whenever needed, and doctors will issue drugs (including prescription medication) upon evaluation.

 Drill instructors will confiscate “contraband” and order punishments accordingly for non-permitted items.

 Marine recruits earn pay as E1s from the first day of boot camp with an average annual salary of $19,803.60.
-You will receive your payment bi-monthly via direct deposit in a new bank account.
-After basic training, you can start receiving funds through your personal bank account.
+You will receive your Marine basic training pay bi-monthly via direct deposit in a new bank account.
+After basic training, you can receive funds through your bank account.

 Can You Contact Your Loved Ones During Boot Camp?

-You will have the chance to contact your loved ones after you arrive at your Marine Corps Recruit Depot.
+You can contact your loved ones after you arrive at your Marine Corps Recruit Depot.
 After that, you can only communicate through letters or postcards.
-Your drill instructors will distribute letters from loved ones during the beginning of your free time.
+Your drill instructors will distribute letters from loved ones at the beginning of your free time.

 Families can contact the local Red Cross during emergencies, and the recruits receive the messages through their training battalion.

 What Job Opportunities Do Marines Have After Boot Camp?